marenwoodruff/project_2_instructions/README.md

 ## Basic Pseudocode
 #### What do we need to do?
-* We need to create an author model, with an embedded book document.
+* We need to create an author model.
 * We need to create some seed data for our authors and their books.
 * We would like to create index, show, edit, new, update, delete routes for our authors.
 	* Create an author controller/route